habuka036/wakame-vdc-wiki/en/install-guide.md

 Next we need to attach `eth0` to the bridge.
 Create the file `/etc/sysconfig/network-scripts/ifcfg-eth0` with the following contents.

+**Remark:** If your machine's network interface is called `eth1` or something else, make sure to reflect that in the file name.

     DEVICE="eth0"
     ONBOOT="yes"
     BRIDGE=br0